AppDaemon/appdaemon/docs/index.rst

 - `Andrew Cockburn <https://github.com/acockburn>`__ - AppDaemon founder, Chief Architect and Benevolent Dictator For Life.
 - `Odianosen Ejale <https://github.com/Odianosen25>`__ - Core & MQTT Development and maintenance, fixer and tester.

+Special thanks to `Carlo Mien <https://github.com/mion00>`__ for design and configuration of our CI Pipeline and project packaging

 With thanks to previous members of the team:

 - Rene Tode